Top 15 rhubarb recipes

-Rhubarb is a truly special ingredient, with its vivid pink colour and distinctively tangy taste.
-The stalks of this versatile vegetable can be stewed, poached, roasted and puréed in a range of delicious sweet and savoury dishes as well as drinks.
+Rhubarb is a truly special ingredient.
+With its vivid pink colour and distinctively tangy taste, it can be stewed, poached, roasted and puréed in a range of dishes as well as drinks.
 Use it in a comforting crumble, a classic syllabub, a fruity chutney or a zingy kebab sauce – the possibilities are endless.
 For more inspiration, see our collection of rhubarb recipes.

-Whilst some may argue that rhubarb is at its best when simply roasted and served with ice cream, we think that there's so much more to this rosy veg.
-Check out our list of favourite recipes for a mixture of traditional and new ways to serve rhubarb.
+Whilst some may argue that rhubarb is at its best when simply roasted and served with ice cream, we think there's so much more to this rosy veg.
+Check out our list of favourite recipes.

 Kicking off with a comfort food classic, our rhubarb crumble is the ultimate pudding to share with family and friends.
 Indulge in this heavenly combination of sharp fruity filling with sweet crumbly topping and creamy vanilla custard.